These instructions apply to the Abarth Grande Punto / Punto Evo (2007-2014).

 If the Warning Stays On

-- Recheck every tyre — one below spec keeps the warning on.
+- Recheck every tyre — one below spec keeps the warning on even if the others are perfect.

-- Complete the learn drive — short trips may not be enough.
+- Complete the learn drive — short hops around town may not be enough; a steady few minutes helps.

 - After a sensor change, the system needs a tool to calibrate.